About our Club

 We hold 3-4 networking events per year for the women of Adelaide, with our regular member meetings used to plan these events, contribute to BPW Australia projects and submissions and undertake personal development activities.
 I hope you’re able to join us at our next public event, or as a new member at our regular meeting.

 In BPW, members matter most.
-We focus on issues and personal or professional development that is relevant to our own club.
+We focus on personal or professional development and issues that are relevant to our members.

-We enjoy different types of meetings, including dinner with a speaker, workshops to enhance our skills and social events where lifelong friendships are made.
+We enjoy different types of meetings including networking dinners, expert speakers and panels, workshops to enhance our skills and social events where lifelong friendships are made.

 Our Special Projects